noteflow-ai/wp-bedrock/readme.txt

 Yes, you can customize various aspects including the initial message, system prompt, temperature settings, and context length.

+= Can I add the chatbot to my sidebar? =

+Yes, you can use the AI Chat Widget to add the chatbot to any widget area in your theme.

+= How do I add the chatbot to a specific page? =

+Use the [bedrock_chat] shortcode in your page or post content where you want the chatbot to appear.

 == Screenshots ==

 1. Chatbot interface with streaming responses
 2. Settings page for AWS configuration
 3. Chat history view
+4. Widget configuration
+5. Shortcode implementation

 == Changelog ==

 = 1.0.1 =
+* Added shortcode support [bedrock_chat]
+* Added widget support for sidebar integration
 * Updated plugin name to comply with WordPress.org trademark guidelines

 = 1.0.0 =